 - After Mass — dinner: U Pinkasů (Jungmannovo náměstí 16) — one of Prague's oldest and most beloved beer halls, open since 1843, serving Pilsner Urquell straight from the tank alongside classic Czech dishes.
 A short walk from Old Town Square.
 Or try nearby U Dvou Slunců (At the Two Suns) on Nerudova Street in Malá Strana — a historic pub on the cobbled lane leading up to the castle, popular with locals

-- Evening — Nový Svět Ghost & Legends Tour by Real Prague Guides: A 2-hour tip-based walking tour through the hidden cobblestone lanes of Nový Svět and Malá Strana — covering ghosts, alchemists, Edward Kelley's laboratory, Tycho Brahe, and the eerie streets once ravaged by plague and fire.
+- Option A — Nový Svět Ghost & Legends Tour by Real Prague Guides: A 2-hour tip-based walking tour through the hidden cobblestone lanes of Nový Svět and Malá Strana — covering ghosts, alchemists, Edward Kelley's laboratory, Tycho Brahe, and the eerie streets once ravaged by plague and fire.
 Includes a tram ride at the start — use your PID Lítačka ticket.
 Runs Tue/Thu/Fri/Sat evenings.
 Book at realpragueguides.com · Tip-based (~€15–20 per person suggested)

 - Morning — Gardens Below Prague Castle (Zahrady pod Pražským hradem): Stunning terraced Renaissance and Baroque gardens cascading down the castle's southern slope — Ledeburg, Palffy, Kolowrat and Fürstenberg gardens, connected by staircases with sweeping views over Malá Strana rooftops.
 Open late spring through autumn.
 One of Prague's most beautiful hidden gems